Louis is a practicing physician who writes on various health topics. He focuses on case studies of patients and unusual complications.

 Acute kidney injury (AKI) is defined as an abrupt decrease in kidney function that includes, but is not limited to, acute renal failure.
 AKI is a broad clinical syndrome encompassing various etiologies, including pre-renal azotemia, acute tubular necrosis, acute interstitial nephritis, acute glomerular, vasculitic renal diseases, and acute postrenal obstructive nephropathy.
 The technicalities about the staging of the disease and its usual causes are outlined below.

 In the case presented, there was an acute decrease in circulating fluid volume (essentially, there was a decrease in blood circulating the patient’s system) related to (1) massive fluid loss due to diarrhea and vomiting (2) decreased intake due to anorexia (3) possible fluid shift due to intestinal edema secondary to infection.
-Since the kidney consumes 25% of the total circulating blood volume, any alteration in body fluids may cause significant reduction in renal blood flow and may cause injury to the kidney.
+Since the kidney consumes 25% of the total circulating blood volume, any alteration in body fluids may cause a significant reduction in renal blood flow and may cause injury to the kidney.

 In this scenario, there was an accumulation of waste in the blood and a diagnosis of uremia as presented by the signs and symptoms associated with renal failure.
 Further laboratory evaluations can be done that will likely reveal elevated blood urea nitrogen (BUN) and creatinine, signifying impairment of kidney function.